vontainment/v-openai-epub-translator/README.md

 4. **Output:**
    - The translated EPUB file will be saved in the specified output directory.

+## Customization
+- **Token Limit Adjustment:**
+  - Modify the `max_chunk_tokens` value in `.env` file to set the maximum token limit for chunking.

-## Notes
+## ISSUES AND TO-DOS
-- Ensure your OpenAI API key has sufficient permissions and quota for the translation requests.
-- Adjust `max_chunk_tokens` in `process_ebook` function based on your needs and API limitations.
+- Currently the assembly function isn't working, it just creates a blank epub. but you can still use this script and manually take the epub pages it creates and import them yourself.

 ## Contribution
 Contributions to improve EPUB Translator are welcome.
-Feel free to fork the repository, make changes, and submit pull requests.
+Fork the repository, make changes, and submit pull requests to collaborate.
+Remember to check API usage limits and adjust settings accordingly to avoid overwhelming the API with large translation requests.